‘Heroic’ actions of train employee and driver saved many lives in England stabbing attack, police say

 Eleven victims were hospitalized in the attack, including one railway worker who is in critical but stable condition, according to authorities.

-Officials have said the casualties would have been far worse if not for the actions of the driver who arranged for the train to be diverted to a nearby station, and a “heroic” railway worker who tried to stop the attacker on the train.
+Officials have said the casualties would have been far worse if not for the actions of the “heroic” railway worker who tried to stop the attacker on the train and the driver who arranged for the train to be diverted to a nearby station.

 The high-speed London North Eastern Railway (LNER) train, which was taking passengers from northern England to the British capital on Saturday evening, had just left Peterborough station in Cambridgeshire when the attack took place.
 The first emergency call to Cambridgeshire police was at approximately 7:39 p.m. local time.
 By 7:50 p.m., officers had arrested the 32-year-old British suspect on the platform at Huntingdon station, police told CNN.

+“In a moment of crisis, Sam did not hesitate as he stepped forward to protect those around him,” LNER managing director David Horne said.
+“His actions were incredibly brave, and we are so proud of him, and of all our colleagues who acted with such courage that evening.”

+His family added in a statement: “We are immensely proud of Sam and his courage.
+The police called him a hero on Saturday evening, but to us – he’s always been a hero.”

-Home Secretary Shabana Mahmood on Monday paid tribute to the worker, saying that they “ran toward danger, confronting the attacker for a sustained period of time, and stopped his advance through the train.”
+Home Secretary Shabana Mahmood on Monday paid tribute to him saying he “ran toward danger, confronting the attacker for a sustained period of time, and stopped his advance through the train.”

 British Transport Police (BTP) said that “detectives have reviewed the CCTV from the train and it is clear his actions were nothing short of heroic and undoubtedly saved many people’s lives.”